 That is precisely what is happening here in Saskatchewan, given the Canadian government's recent restrictions on coal plants both old and new.
 But whether Mr. Obama's new rules are aggressive enough to spur a change in the United States remains unclear.
-Some experts see the Obama policy as a turning point, a molooned to \$5.5 billion, more than double the original estimate.
+Some experts see the Obama policy as a turning point, a morector of a research program on carbon capture and storage, known as C.C.S., at the Massachusetts Institute of Technology.
+"Why should we even consider C.C.S.?
+Let's just do natural gas."